 - Have filed for Division II or be in your first semester of Division III.
 Division I students and Division III students in their last semester are not eligible.

-- Be in good academic and disciplinary standing to qualify.
+- Be in good academic, financial and disciplinary standing to qualify.

 - Receive approval from your academic committee.

 - Be in good financial standing at Hampshire.
 Students who may have outstanding financial obligations may not be eligible.